SarthakMakhija/1brc/README.md

 ### Changes

-1. Changed the map value to be a pointer to StationTemperatureStatistics to save the cost of Put operation.
+1. 08ec5886e9a632fbc22dab0c32808fe2de05e618: Changed the map value to be a pointer to StationTemperatureStatistics to save the cost of Put operation.
+2. 1277b5b155bd1d1e7b68dd5fea599718e8c349cb: Custom Split of bytes (line is treated as bytes), but this commit has byte slice to string conversion